JagerAfterDark/JagerAfterDark/README.md

   <h1><p align="center">
       ˜”*°•.˜”*°• Ｍｕｓｉｃ •°*”˜.•°*”˜
   </p></h1>
     I actually used to be a freak and didnt listen to much music like at all, but my older brother in the past 3 years has had influence on me and developed me into who I am now (music taste wise).
-I am a big fan of Hyperpop but ive more moved into experimental/alternative electronic music and hiphop, I actually dont know like anything about genres do not ask me anything 🥹
+I am a big fan of Hyperpop but ive more moved into experimental/alternative electronic music and hiphop, I actually dont know like anything about genres do not ask me anything I just listen to whatever sounds good 🥹
     <p align="center">
     Ƹ̵̡Ӝ̵̨̄Ʒ (Some of) My Favorite Albums & EPs Ƹ̵̡Ӝ̵̨̄Ʒ
     </p><br>